 I'll create a couple scenes at a time so I can take a break with some social posts.

 Sometimes I'll receive suggestions in my social posts and I'll make adjustments.
 I love the collaboration, it's been a blast to add in small details.

 I had earlier created a simple video on the parable of the Treasure Hidden in a Field, and I wanted to push everything further.
 I started with it's focus on textures and simple shapes and went from there.
 The story sequence is based off the parable itself in Luke 15.

 Beginnings I then created a mood board to try and organize and remix ideas.
-I then made a sequence from a bunch of sketches so I could play with timing and see what works visually to best fit the narrative and draw the viewer in.
+Then a sequence from a bunch of sketches, so I could play with timing, and see what visuals work to draw the viewer into the narrative.

 I'll keep updating this as I go.
 Thanks for reading! -Ben